A Framework for Universality in Physics, Computer Science, and Beyond: Summary, Conclusions Outlook

 Additionally, we would like to understand the parsimony preorder of universal simulators better, both in specific instances and in the abstract.
 This preorder identifies ``non-trivial'' universal simulators as those universal simulators that are strictly more parsimonious than the trivial simulator.
 One may wish to characterize which target--context categories feature such non-trivial universality. \Cref{thm:morph_stronger,thm:s 2 id} serve as first steps in this direction.

 We envision a generalization of the framework with unfixed targets $T$ and contexts $C$.
 This would allow one to describe Turing completeness via the corresponding notion of universal simulators.

 \parlabel{Universality beyond our framework} On a broader and less precise level, we would like to understand whether our framework relates to notions of universality that are not as easily expressible in the mathematical language used here.
 One of them is the idea of \emph{xenobots} \cite{blackiston2021cellular}, which are biological systems that are capable of programmable biosynthesis.
 Controlling (i.e.\ programming) their environment allows one to implement a range of biological process that are not accessible by such a relatively simple system under normal circumstances.
 A \newemph{chemputer} \cite{gromski2020universal}{\,\textemdash\,}on the other hand{\,\textemdash\,}is a programmable modular system capable of chemical synthesis.
 Universals in biology \cite{Go17}, complex systems \cite{So00}, and statistical physics refer to \newemph{emergent properties}, which can serve as universal solutions (see the \nameref{sec:Introduction}) to the problem of explaining the phenomena of specific systems enjoying such emergence.
 In this sense, instantiating these examples in our framework would amount to expressing universal explanations as the universality of certain simulators.
 A general version of this problem is known as the \newemph{problem of universals in metaphysics} \cite{Ca10d,Lo17}.
-We are taking some steps in these and related directions in the complementary work of \cite{Go23}.